sultanur/ProjectsHWCVUT/APS_ProjectOnVerilogAssembly/README.md

 Project "Single-cycle CPU design"

 1.Basic CPU design
-  Design of  a simple 32-bit processor connected to a separate instruction and data memory.
-By using Verilog for description of CPU is used.
+  Design of  a simple 32-bit processor connected to a separate instruction and data memory.Verilog is used for description of CPU.
 2.Code with RISC-V assembly language
   Written bubble sort with assembly language;
 3.Run assembly code on build CPU